Dakes/WaniKaniCommunityMnemonics2/README.md

 ### 0.3 🫖🍵 (current version)
 - 📜 Move Codebase to Typescript.
-- 📝 Only display Reading or Meaning on right page.
+- 📝 In Lessons and Reviews, only display Reading- and Meaning-CM, whenever Reading or Meaning should be visible.
-- ❗ Display on list screen if mnemonic is available or requested.
+- ❗ Display an icon on list screens (level, kanji, voc. or rad. pages) if a mnemonic is available or requested.
 - ♻ Users can delete their own mnemonics

 ### 1.0